vegaprotocol/documentation/docs/api/using-the-apis.md

 Try out queries and learn the structure with the [GraphQL playground ↗](https://api.testnet.vega.xyz/graphql/)

 ## Vega Wallet integration
-If you're looking to integrate the Vega Wallet with a dApp or bots, you'll most likely need to use the wallet API, as the Vega Wallet can be used to authenticate and send transactions to the network.
+To integrate the Vega Wallet with a dApp or bots, you'll likely need to use the wallet API.

 The **Wallet API** uses JSON-RPC with an HTTP wrapper.
 Find out [how to use the API](./vega-wallet/before-you-start.md) before jumping into the reference docs.